MavapeGZ/4-2day-electron/README.md

 # 4 2Day!
-Local App
+Electron App

 ### About 4 2Day!